aakashpz/TaskManagementTool/README.md

 ng serve
 ```

-Hit http://localhost:4200 link in a browser
+Use Following link http://localhost:4200 in a browser

 <h2>Docker build</h2>